wormholelabs-xyz/example-messaging-executor/svm/pinocchio/README.md

 - `programs/executor-quoter/` - Quoter program for price quotes
 - `programs/executor-quoter-router/` - Router program for quoter registration and execution routing
-- `programs/executor-quoter-tests/` - Integration tests for executor-quoter
+- `tests/executor-quoter-tests/` - Integration tests and benchmarks for executor-quoter
-- `programs/executor-quoter-router-tests/` - Integration tests for executor-quoter-router
+- `tests/executor-quoter-router-tests/` - Integration tests and benchmarks for executor-quoter-router

 ## Prerequisites